Azure best practices for network security

 - Improved security for your Azure service resources: With Azure Private Link, Azure service resources can be secured to your virtual network using private endpoint.
 Securing service resources to a private endpoint in virtual network provides improved security by fully removing public internet access to resources, and allowing traffic only from private endpoint in your virtual network.

 - Privately access Azure service resources on the Azure platform: Connect your virtual network to services in Azure using private endpoints.
-There is no need for a public IP address.
+There's no need for a public IP address.
 The Private Link platform will handle the connectivity between the consumer and services over the Azure backbone network.

 - Access from On-premises and peered networks: Access services running in Azure from on-premises over ExpressRoute private peering, VPN tunnels, and peered virtual networks using private endpoints.
 There's no need to configure ExpressRoute Microsoft peering or traverse the internet to reach the service.
 Private Link provides a secure way to migrate workloads to Azure.